Ehoor1/My-Website-Portfolio/README.md

 	As the name implies, it is a menu for a (obviously) fake Italian Restaurant named "Sketti' Palace".
 	This is NOT meant to be a finished website but rather, a test of my ability.
 	I wanted to learn how to work better with positioning and responsive design.
-	Unfortunately, at the time of creating this website, I had no experience with JavaScript, so It's the husk of a wesbite more than anything.
+	Unfortunately, at the time of creating this website I had no experience with JavaScript, so It's the husk of a wesbite more than anything.